fttlov/JCAdvance/README.md

 **Profiles:** The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
 However, you can still switch between profiles using hotkeys within the XboxProfile folder.
 Note that the profile change only applies to the current session.

+  ### OSD

+The OSD now displays real-time sticks, triggers and gyroscope telemetry.
+This helps you understand how the JoyShockLibrary auto-calibration handles your Joy-Con's hardware drift.
+**For Triggers**: raw data from 0 to 255. <br>
+**For Sticks**: raw data fromm -32768 to 32768 <br>
+**Calib (0-100%)**: Algorithm confidence.
+Usually stays at 100%, meaning the baseline noise is known.
+It drops to 0% only during a manual reset (ALT+C) or the 10-minute seamless reset. <br>
+**Steady (YES / NO)**: Physical stillness detector.
+When it says YES, the controller is perfectly still, and the background auto-calibration is actively collecting data.<br>
+**BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
+Joy-Con sensors naturally drift as the battery heats up.
+These numbers show the raw error the emulator is currently suppressing to keep your crosshair perfectly still.<br>

+Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 7.09 to 7.02).
+This is normal!
+It proves the background calibration is actively recalculating the thermal drift.

   ### New Smart Gyro Sensitivity Adjustment

 How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
 After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe